OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 ScorecardResearch

 We have implemented the ScorecardResearch service on our websites.
 This service collects data pertaining to browsing behaviour on the websites of companies that registered with ComScore, a leading global market research effort that studies and reports on Internet trends and behaviour.
 Click here to set an opt-out cookie which means that your browsing behaviour will no longer be tracked by ScorecardResearch.
 Please note that the ScorecardResearch service will commence again if you delete this cookie.

+intelliAd

+We use services rendered by intelliAd Media GmbH to provide our users with suitable offerings and advertising.
+Within this context, cookies are used to create and update pseudonymous usage profiles.
+You can opt out of this data processing at any time by clicking the following link: Opt-out/a>

 The following information also applies to users in Germany: